niklasf/display-kiosk/README.md

 Autostarting on LXDE (used as the default desktop environment of the Raspberry Pi)
 ----------------------------------------------------------------------------------
-One practical use of display-kiosk is to display news on a public monitor connected to a [http://www.raspberrypi.org/](Raspberry Pi).
+One practical use of display-kiosk is to display news on a public monitor connected to a [Raspberry Pi](http://www.raspberrypi.org/).
 Configure the Raspberry to automatically start a GUI session on startup.
 Then you can autostart display-kiosk via